JRHB314/VBCS-Integration/README.md

   <img>

-  Now that we have a person named Rachel Webb along with some people that follower her, let's give some of her followers their own followers:
+  Now that we have a person named Rachel Webb along with some people that follower her, let's give her followers their own followers:

   ```
   MATCH (userB:Person {name:"SamArcher"})